 - outreach to local and specialty bars, legal organization, firms, law schools, and legal organizations on topics such as substance use, mental health and attorney well-being.

-- the home program for NYSBA’s Lawyer Assistance Committee, the Judicial Wellness Committee, and the local Capital District Lawyers Helping Lawyers group.
+- the home program for NYSBA’s Lawyer Assistance Committee, Judicial Wellness Committee, Committee on Attorney Well-Being, and for the Capital District Lawyers Helping Lawyer support group.